GCX-HCI/tray/README.md

 ## Missing Features

 Tray is ready to use without showblockers!
-Here are some nice to have features:
+But here are some nice to have features for the future:
 - maven integration
 - saving `null` doesn't work
 - no support to save `Set<String>`.
 Is someone using this?